Isaac Hayes: Scientology

 Hayes took his first Scientology course in 1993, later contributing endorsement blurbs for many Scientology books over the ensuing years.

 In 1996, Hayes began hosting The Isaac Hayes and Friends Radio Show on WRKS in New York City.
-While there, Hayes became a client of the vegan raw food chef Elijah Joy and his company Organic Soul Inc. Hayes also appears in the Scientology film Orientation.
+While there, Hayes became a client of the vegan raw food chef Elijah Joy and his company Organic Soul Inc. Hayes also appears in the 1996 Scientology film Orientation.
+In 1997, he and Lisa Marie Presley opened a Church of Scientology mission in Memphis.
 In 1998, Hayes and fellow Scientologist entertainers Anne Archer, Chick Corea and Haywood Nelson attended the 30th anniversary of Freedom Magazine, the Church of Scientology's self-described investigative news journal, at the National Press Club in Washington, D.C., to honor eleven activists.
 In 2001, Hayes and Doug E. Fresh, another Scientologist musician, recorded a Scientology-inspired album called The Joy of Creating – The Golden Era Musicians and Friends Play L. Ron Hubbard.
 In February 2006, Hayes appeared in a music video called "United" for Youth for Human Rights International, a human rights group founded by the Church of Scientology-backed non-profit United for Human Rights.